qmk/qmk_firmware/docs/en/docs/eeprom_driver.md

 `#define EXTERNAL_EEPROM_PAGE_SIZE`            | Page size of the EEPROM in bytes, as specified in the datasheet                      | 32
 `#define EXTERNAL_EEPROM_ADDRESS_SIZE`         | The number of bytes to transmit for the memory location within the EEPROM            | 2

+!!! note
-!> There's no way to determine if there is an SPI EEPROM actually responding.
+    There's no way to determine if there is an SPI EEPROM actually responding.
 Generally, this will result in reads of nothing but zero.

 ## Transient Driver configuration :id=transient-eeprom-driver-configuration